callmesalmon/callmesalmon.github.io/books/waiting-for-marxocracy/17-fascism.markdown

 Adolf Hitler?
 They talk a lot about vermin and they’re both fascist."*
 \- Me (Elis Staaf), Waiting for marxocracy (2025)

-Above is *every single* mention of conservatives, Republicans and fascists. *"But why, Elis?
+Above is *every single* mention of conservatives, Republicans and fascists in this book. *"But why, Elis?
 Why does this matter?"* Well, I needed to highlight how many times I needed to talk about fascists to properly highlight their prominence in FOSS.
 These fascists are *everywhere*.
 It's almost like...
 A *lot* of people in the FOSS community are fascists!
 WHAAAAAAAAAAAAAAAAAAAAAAT!?
 But yeah...
 It's true.
 They are scarily prominent.

 [![Benito...](/images/mussolini.jpg)]